Kennedy Boboye

 Kennedy Boboye (born 1 January 1974) is a Nigerian football manager and former player.

 Playing career

 Boboye started his career with Nigerian second tier side Sharks.

 In 1998, he signed for SV Straelen in the German fourth tier.
 In 1999, he signed for German third tier club KFC Uerdingen.
 In 2003, he signed for Manning Rangers in South Africa.

 Managerial career

 In 2016, Boboye was appointed manager of Nigerian team Plateau United, helping them win their only top flight title.
-In 2019, he was appointed manager of Akwa United in Nigeria, helping them win their only top flight title.
+In 2019, he was appointed manager of Akwa United in Nigeria, and also helped them to win their first-ever top flight title.